In Depth: Why China Is Still Hooked on U.S. Soybeans

 The dispute with the U.S. has added a sense of urgency to the Chinese government’s existing strategy to boost domestic soybean cultivation and output, which began in earnest in 2016.

-That’s a drop in the ocean compared with China’s overall needs, but a shortage of land, high land costs and low productivity it will be almost impossible for the country to shake off its import dependency.
-Without a breakthrough in soybean production technology, it will be impossible to keep increasing domestic production, according to the Soybean Industry Going Out Strategy and Policy report released by the Ministry of Agriculture in February to encourage the industry to expand overseas in countries, including Russia.
+That’s a drop in the ocean compared with China’s overall needs, but with a shortage of land, high land costs and low productivity it will be almost impossible for the country to shake off its import dependency.
+Without a breakthrough in soybean production technology, it will be impossible to keep increasing domestic production, according to the Soybean Industry Going Out Strategy and Policy report released by the agriculture ministry in February to encourage the industry to expand overseas in countries, including Russia.

 To become self-sufficient in soybeans, China would require 115.3 million acres of land, more than five times the current acreage and more than one-third of the country’s entire available arable land, said Jiang Lianzhou, dean of the College of Food Science and Nutritional Engineering at the Northeast Agricultural University.
 “As China has limited land resources, the primary task is to secure supplies of staple food (rice, corn and wheat).
 It just doesn’t have enough land to grow that many soybeans,” Jiang told Caixin.